leonsilicon/macos-configs/readme.md

 Karabiner is used for the keybinds which can be found at [`.config/goku/karabiner.edn`](./.config/goku/karabiner.edn)

-> The general rule for using "Shift" is either if a command is a complementary one (e.g. increasing height instead of width) or if it modifies some sort of state (e.g. moving windows)
+> The general rule for using "Shift" is if a command is a complementary one (e.g. increasing height instead of width)

 `<Super+J>` Focus window down\
 `<Super+Shift+J>` Move window down\